 1Laudicina, Paul, “Water Day Zero Coming To A City Near You”, Forbes.
 June 7, 2018.

-The Hawaiian Islands Environmental Finance Center (HIEFC) will focus its efforts on supporting community organizations and government agencies with building their capacity to secure federal funding, as well as strengthening workforce development in the water sector to ensure long-term labor forces in this field.
-In preparation for the launch of the HIEFC, we will be announcing several RFPs in the next few weeks to contract support services.
-See the list of RFPs provided below for more information.
+The Hawaiian Islands Environmental Finance Center (HIEFC) will focus its efforts on supporting nonprofits, community organizations, and government agencies with building their capacity to secure federal funding, as well as strengthening workforce development in the water sector to ensure long-term labor forces in this field.

 Watch the Fresh Water Initiative featured on Voice of the Sea